Fatigue is more than just tiredness. Fatigue can make it hard to get out of bed in the morning and prevent a person from fulfilling their daily tasks.

 - Aim to go to bed and wake up at the same time each day, even on days off.

 - Set the bedroom temperature at a comfortable level.
-Cooler may be better.
+The Sleep Foundation advises between 60–67 degrees Fahrenheit.

 - Make sure that the room is dark and quiet.